Microsoft has published multiple OneNote apps—the OneNote app in the Microsoft 365 setup and OneNote for Windows 10.

 It saves time because finding mathematical symbols can be time-consuming.

-Although I don’t see many differences, I suggest using OneNote for Windows 10 if you want just the core features.
+I suggest using OneNote for Windows 10 for just the core features.
 It is already installed on your PC.

-The app has templates, more sharing options, advanced proofing, and some other tools for advanced players.
+The app has templates, more sharing options, advanced proofing, and other tools for advanced players.

 OneNote vs. OneNote for Windows 10: Links